 Solution 4: Update your hardware drivers

 Your device may not be able to update to Windows 1903 if your hardware drivers are outdated or corrupt.
-Before upgrading to Windows 1903, it’s recommended to make sure that all important updates are installed.
+Before upgrading to Windows 1903, it’s recommended to make sure that all the important updates are installed.
 This includes updating your hardware drivers.

 There are two ways you can update your drivers: